5 Absolutely Stunning Ideas for Using Seasonal Seed Pods in Your Fall Decor

 Take inspiration directly from one of fall's most iconic plants—gourds!
-Using a pumpkin for the base and a curved bell jar on top mimics a gourd's natural shape.
-Combine moss (Sphagnum Moss, $4.57, The Home Depot) and a variety of seedpods under the jar for an enchanting fall centerpiece.
+Using a round pumpkin for the base and a glass bell jar ($38, Target) on top mimics a gourd's natural shape.
+Combine sphagnum moss ($6, The Home Depot) and a variety of seed pods under the jar for an enchanting fall centerpiece.

 - Start with a tall bell jar and a pumpkin wider than the bottom of the jar.
 Outline the jar's base on the top of the pumpkin using a marker.
 Use a knife to cut around the outline.
 Remove the pumpkin's lid and scoop out the seeds.